 They also need room to grow.
 If you are buying $8. black cedars up north somewhere, you can get away with planting them 1 foot apart or so.
 However if you are buying a pyramid cedar please realize these trees will be growing up to 5 feet wide or more in a few years.

 This image above is showing some pyramid cedars that were planted with better spacing than most and they will continue to look great.
 Too many times they are all squished together.
 A group of Pyramid cedars look so great when there are 10 feet high+ and just barely touching each other at the base.

 Plant a Yew

 Yews are a nice tree and do not require a lot of sunlight or moisture, however they will grow a little slower.
 Yews can be shaped differently and I have heard of some a hundred years old in English-UK Cemeteries.
 When allowed to grow large they also have a very attractive bark on any exposed limbs.

 We can help remove almost any shrub and their root ball.
 Over the years we have removed almost every type of shrub from difficult Yews to equally difficult Weigelas.
-We have proper sharpened tools and can accomplish this task safety in a reasonable amount of time and can ensure all is disposed of.
+We are patient and take our time to get the results you hired us for.
+We have proper sharpened tools and can accomplish this task safety in a reasonable amount of time and can ensure the root ball is disposed of.

 Small Tree Planting